Consensys/shomei/README.md

 ### Mode 1: Trace Generation

 The first mode is used for the generation of traces so that the prover can retrieve them.
 To use this mode, you need to activate it with these flags: `--enable-trace-generation=true` and `--trace-start-block-number=BLOCK_NUMBER`.
-The `--trace-start-block-number` flag allows you to define on when we want to start the generation of traces.
+The `--trace-start-block-number` flag allows you to define at which block number we want to start the generation of traces.
 This allows for a faster sync rather than generating traces for old blocks that we no longer need.

 it's important to enable `--min-confirmations-before-importing` if you have reorg in your network (in general 2 for goerli and 4 for mainnet in linea)